icbfranz/gatsby-starter-delog/_data/blog/2021-02-02-hello-world-test-2.md

 To make the rain detection work an IF statement was used.
 Simply put if rain was detected print "Rain!".
 ELSE print "      ".
 The else statement must be blank to accommodate for the removal of "Rain!".

+# A Real-World Application

+When building this device I imagined how I could scale it up to apply it to real-world application.
+The idea I came up with was a hyperlocal weather app.
+As of now we rely on radar and expensive weather stations, what if we could delpy a network of these to areas were weather information is less accurate?
+The information that is then compiled from the sensors would be stored in a server and then data would be sent over the air (OTA).
+With my implementation in conjunction with the OTA element we would have one of most accurate weather apps in the world.
+The only thing we would need is more sensors!

+To take this a step further, if we combined the data being collected from the sensors and the data coming from conventional weather stations/radar we could use artificial intelligence (AI) and machine learning (ML) to predict weather events and use the weather station that I built to send more accurate information to users and to confirm that it is indeed raining.

+# Wrapping Up

+The primary reason that I built this weather station was to aid in my learning in the internet-of-things (IOT) space.
+IOT devices are starting to be the backbone of our daily lives.
+It would also be super cool to deploy a network of these and analyze the data and compare it to a weather app or historical weather data.

+While this was my first time coding in C++ and using Arduino boards it was a super interesting experience to actually pull things from the real-world and have the device react to those changes.
+Normally all the programming I do is "virtual", an example being web design.
+The real struggle of this project was wiring the board, this is where I spent most of time on Google and on Youtube.
+Overall, I am super happy the way that this turned out!

 # Code

 ```cpp